henry808/full-ci/README.md

 cd ansible/inventory
 cp hosts.yaml.bak hosts.yaml
 ```
 5. Add domain name of ec2 instances to `hosts.yaml`.
-Example: ec2-52-39-31-93.us-west-2.compute.amazonaws.com.
+Example: _ec2-52-39-31-93.us-west-2.compute.amazonaws_.com.
 Also add path to private key.

-6. Ansible scripts for installing docker and then for installing the webapp via docker.
+6. Run ansible scripts for installing docker and then for installing the webapp via docker.
 > First Set all hosts in playbook to environment: prod_webservers, test_webservers, or dev_webservers

 ```bash